Family-Centered Care Award

 - Demonstration of innovation that provides models for emulation

-- Evidence of multiprofessional efforts to improve care that includes families in the ICU
+- Evidence of multiprofessional efforts to improve care that includes families in the intensive care unit (ICU)

 - Provision of comprehensive services